aws-samples/aws-draco/README.md

 does not contain a `Draco_Lifecycle` tag.
 To suppress these warnings set the tag to the value `Ignore`.

+### KMS Keys

+Unfortunately KMS Keys cannot be imported into a CloudFormation stack.
+If you wish to delete and re-create the stack, this means that the existing DR Encryption key cannot be automatically preserved.
+However the key that is created by the stack is marked for retention and so will not be deleted, although it won't be used for future snapshots.

+You can if desired, create a separate permanent KMS DR key and specify it's ARN in the the Consumer Lambda function's environment variable KEY_ARN

 ## Note on Tags

 Normally tags cannot be copied from a shared (or public) RDS snapshot.
 However DRACO sends